 A healthy relationship with a parent or caregiver at home is also critical for development, serving as a model for all relationships throughout their lives.
 Connectedness at home happens with emotional closeness: being available, showing interest in children’s lives, participating in shared activities and spending one-on-one time together.

-In Grade 7, the MDI also asks students to choose how they define what makes an adult at school important to them.
+In Grades 6, 7, and 8 the MDI also asks students to choose how they define what makes an adult at school important to them.

 Relationships with Peers

 Peers begin to have a stronger influence on well-being in the middle years.
 During this important phase of development, children need to experience a sense of acceptance and feel they have friends they can count on.
 Spending time with friends helps children develop interpersonal skills like cooperation, emotion management and problem solving.
 The MDI measures peer belonging and asks questions about friendships and feelings of fitting in.